David Mintz, inventor of Tofutti nondairy ice cream, dies at 89

 By the mid-1980s, Tofutti had proved that it was more than a passing fad, and Mr. Mintz had established a food company built on ingenious uses for tofu, including Better Than Ricotta cheese, Tofutti Cuties ice cream sandwiches and Mintz’s Blintzes.

 A tireless promoter who called himself “the man who licked ice cream,” Mr. Mintz died Feb.
-24 at a New Jersey hospital near his home in Tenafly.
+24 at a hospital in Englewood, N.J., near his home in Tenafly.
 He was 89.

 The death was confirmed by Steven Kass, chief financial officer of Tofutti Brands.
 He did not know the exact cause, except that it was not related to covid-19.
 He said Mr. Mintz had been in the office less than two weeks before his death.